nvbinh15/ActiveNUS/docs/Documentation.md

 The testing functions are created under the `TestViews` class, which is inherited from the `TestCase` class of `django.test`.
 The test view functions include:

-* Authentication view tests (implemented)
+* Authentication view tests
   * Register page
   * Login page
   * Should / should not sign up user
   * Should / should not login user
-* Dashboard view tests (to be implemented before Milestone 2)
+* Dashboard view tests
   * Home page
   * Calendar page
   * Pomodoro Timer page